Protection Engrs Grp (3)

 – Transformer flux density and physical design of the core & windings determine the limit of magnetic inrush.
 Apart from that On what value of voltage wave the breaker is closed is more predominant towards magnetic inrush.

 At zero it’s high & at the peak it’s low.

 -It also depends upon the instant of switching/energization transformer.
 If transformer switching is done on a negative or positive maximum voltage wave then inrush will be minimum.
 If the transformer is switched when the voltage wave crosses zero then the inrush will be maximum.
 A controlled switching device can be used to ensure this.

-– But how you will help with control switching in the 33 kV system since all breaker pole closes in tandem? is not possible?
+– But how you will help with control switching in the 33 kV system since all breaker pole close in tandem? is not possible?

 – At the site, even trained operation guys shall never bother to carry out the control switching.
 Hence, this is more theoretical rather than being pragmatic, I may be wrong.

 – It’s practical on 400 kV I personally worked on it.
 It’s also called point on wave switching.